Harper, Phillies hold off Dodgers 2-1 to avoid sweep

-The Dodgers were denied their first sweep in Philadelphia since 2012.
+The Dodgers were denied their first sweep in Philadelphia since 2012 and fell to 13-20 in one-run games this year.
 The Phillies salvaged the finale of the three-game series and held their share of the NL East lead.

+”You never want to get swept, especially in your home park,” said Harper, who also walked twice. ”That’s a good Dodgers team over there.
+They played us well the last two days and they played well today.”

 Harper hit his 21st homer and scored twice as the Phillies won with just four hits.
 The Philadelphia bullpen didn’t allow a hit in the final 4 2/3 innings, and the Dodgers finished with only three hits.

-Kennedy walked Corey Seager with one out in the ninth, walked Cody Bellinger with two outs, then plunked pinch-hitter Will Smith in the arm to load the bases.
+Kennedy walked Corey Seager with one out in the ninth, walked Cody Bellinger with two outs on a call that resulted in Phillies manager Joe Girardi’s ejection, then plunked pinch-hitter Will Smith in the arm to load the bases.
 Billy McKinney flied out to end the game.

+”Well, I did learn that Ian Kennedy could get a five-out save,” a visibly irritated Girardi said about his ejection by home plate umpire Alfonso Marquez.

-It is Kennedy’s third save in six appearances with the Phillies since coming over in a July 30 trade with Texas.
+It was Kennedy’s third save in six appearances with the Phillies since coming over in a July 30 trade with Texas.

+”He’s done this his whole career,” Harper said. ”He’s been in pressure situations and gone through that.
+There’s no worry when he comes in the game.
+We have all the confidence in the world when he comes into the game.”

 Both teams used five pitchers.